 Many models of hard hats also have resin coating that helps strengthen the shell.
 Resin is a non-conductive material that can withstand up to 2,200 volts.
 However, when paired with other materials that are conductive, this resistance becomes weaker.
 Some hard hats are made purely of resin, which are useful for resisting minimal electrical hazards.

 Carbon Fiber Hard Hats

-Carbon fiber hard hats meet ANSI standards, making them compliant with OSHA standards as well.
+Carbon fiber hard hats meet ANSI standards, making them aligned with OSHA Requirements as well.
 Carbon fiber material is very popular among other industries like aerospace and mechanics because of its superior strength, which is five times that of steel.
 Compared to steel, it is also much lighter at around 17 ounces.
 However, there are certain advantages and disadvantages of carbon fiber hard hats when compared to standard hard hats.

 Advantages of Carbon Fiber Hard Hats